Farm and Forest Towns comprise our northern region, as the Palouse turns into piny foothills with Coeur d'Alene Lake to the north.

 Native Americans called this prominent ancient landform "the power mountain."
 It was believed that a journey to the butte bestowed a gift of power from the mountain's guardian spirit.
 From the top of the butte, the eye can see 200 miles!
 Steptoe, WA

 ST. MARIES, ID

 Linda Schardine, longtime and eclectic artist, shares her one-of-a-kind creations at her art gallery and studio.
 Much of her work is inspired by Native art and designs, yet always displays her own vibrant, inventive style.
-Linda’s array includes pottery, clay and wood pieces, painted gourds, mixed media mosaics, fused glass jewelry and decorative art, paintings, and cards.
+Linda’s array includes pottery, clay and wood pieces, metal sculptures, painted gourds, mixed media mosaics, fused glass jewelry and decorative art, paintings, and cards.

 Her latest adventures in art are exploring with marbling on paper and other objects, and also sewing pottery, which is a new and unique art.